 1. Your articles will be published on a leading employment web site serving the over-50 community.
-We have a Google page rank of 6 and have been seen in BusinessWeek, MarketWatch, The Boston Globe, and CNN, to name a few.
+We have been seen in BusinessWeek, MarketWatch, The Boston Globe, and CNN, to name a few.

 2. Each article will include your by-line.
 While Workforce50.com would like to provide a brief professional biography and/or Web link for each writer, it is at the discretion of the Publisher on an article by article basis.
 Workforce50.com would like to publish articles written by knowledge experts and professionals working in the fields they are writing about.

 3. Your articles will be indexed by leading search engines.